 In addition, product resellers and direct marketers are combining operations or acquiring or merging with other resellers and direct marketers to increase efficiency.
 Moreover, current and potential competitors have established or may establish cooperative relationships among themselves or with third parties to enhance their products and services.
-Accordingly, it is possible that new competitors or alliances among competitors may emerge and acquire significant market share.
+Accordingly, it is possible that new competitors or alliances among competitors may emerge and acquire significant market share assurance that we will be able to offset the effects of price reductions with an increase in the number of customers, higher sales, cost reductions, or otherwise.
+Also, our sales of personal computer hardware products are generally producing lower profit margins than those associated with software products.
+Such pricing pressures could result in an erosion of our market share, reduced sales, and reduced operating margins, any of which could have a material adverse effect on our business.